 Native Slack solutions can be implemented in just a few days.
 Compared to traditional help desk tools like Salesforce Service Cloud or Zendesk, which require weeks of integration, Slack-first AI systems can be deployed and scaled rapidly.

 Start small.
-Pilot with an it department or a team open to innovation.
-Clean up your knowledge base before launch to improve issue resolution accuracy.
+Pilot with an IT department or a team open to change.
+Clean up your knowledge base before launch to improve resolution accuracy.

-Knowledge base setup is important for AI effectiveness.
-Before launching, audit your existing documentation in Confluence, Notion, or Google Drive.
-The AI will be only as good as the knowledge sources you connect to it.
+Knowledge base setup is critical for AI effectiveness.
+Before launching, audit your documentation in Confluence, Notion, or Google Drive.
+The system is only as good as the knowledge sources you connect to it.

 Integration planning should happen early.
 Identify which systems the AI service desk needs to connect with: identity providers like Okta, project management tools, and existing ticketing systems.
 Because native solutions are built for modern workflows, they typically also offer more integrations.